AdyGCode/Intro-to-Version-Control/docs/06-read-me.md

 The `>` tells the command to write to a file with the name of the file after the `>`.

 If you used `>>` it would append the output of the command to the file named after the `>>`.

+---

+# Starter Blank `ReadMe.md`
+`
+Thanks to [Othneil Drew's "Best-README-Template" repository](https://github.com/othneildrew/Best-README-Template) for the starter ReadMe file.

+You may download the [BLANK_README](../assets/BLANK_README.md) by accessing it in the assets folder, or clicking on the [BLANK_README](../assets/BLANK_README.md) link.

+Copy the file into your repository, and rename to `ReadMe.md`.